deepspw/Project-1/README.md

 ## Desciption

 The project uses the [bootstrap](http://getbootstrap.com/) template to create a local html site for showing my favorite movies and TV shows.
-Using the freshtomatoes.py template and editing the basic skeleton to add more functionality.
+Using the freshtomatoes.py template supplied from udacity and editing the basic skeleton to add more functionality.
 The data is saved in classes with media.py and called upon using entertainment_center.py.

 ## How to use